 The Scottish agricultural sector is potentially facing one of the biggest shifts in legislative and budgetary frameworks in a generation.

-Fears are growing that the agriculture fund could be cut after years of underspending and the upcoming Budget is set to outline new rules on taxation as part of the Government’s pledge to stabilise the economy.
+Fears are growing that the agriculture fund could be cut after years of underspending and the Budget is set to outline new rules on taxation as part of the Government’s pledge to stabilise the economy.

 For rural landowners, potential changes to Inheritance Tax (IHT) and Capital Gains Tax (CGT) frameworks, could also have a substantial impact.
 This coupled with other ongoing legislative reforms, creates an uncertain path ahead.